Márta V. Naszályi

 Márta Váradiné Naszályi (born 1970), commonly known as Márta V. Naszályi, is a Hungarian landscape architect, horticulturist and politician, who has been the Mayor of Budavár (1st district of Budapest) since 2019.
 She is a member of the Dialogue for Hungary (PM).

 Life

 Naszályi was born into a middle-class family in 1970 in Budapest.
 She lives in the 1st district since childhood.
 Her father Gábor Naszályi is a former electric engineer and typographer, who was imprisoned for his participation in the Hungarian Revolution of 1956.
 Her mother Mária Naszályi (née Bajusz) served as chief notary of the 1st district until her death.
 Naszályi finished her secondary studies at the Franciscan Gymnasium at Szentendre.
 She earned a degree of landscape architect engineer at the University of Horticulture and Food Industry (present-day a faculty within the Szent István University).
-She worked as a landscape architect and project manager for Metropolitan Horticultural Nonprofit Co.
-Ltd. (Főkert), then for various construction companies since 1993.
+She served as a landscape architect and project manager for Metropolitan Horticultural Nonprofit Co.
+Ltd. (Főkert) and later worked with various construction companies starting from 1993.